 3. Do not degrade the victims

 When crises occur, many of us suffer severely.
-Remember, you are not neglecting the victims.
+Remember, you are not neglecting the crisis responsibility the victims.
 Put the victims on priority, show empathy, care towards them and feel their sufferings and pain caused due to the crisis.

 Even if your company has not caused them problems, but acknowledge their pain and apologize to them genuinely.
 Do not be sorry for the sake of your company’s image, as people quickly get to know the difference between real and fake actions.